matte54/ProjectReggie/ideas.md

 Perhaps a independant system for all statistics, like fishing , mons , user chatting etc.
 There shouldt be a reason for it to be dependant on its supporting system it should just read and write stats and send them in text form to chat.
+- Use the plotly library to visualize statistics , it has tools to convert charts to images that can be posted and embedded

 * Bring over from 1.0
 The only thing worth keeping imo is Fishing and Pokemons the rest seems like a waste of time.